Sala Keoku Park: A Weird & Wonderful Nong Khai Highlight

-Sala Keoku park in Nong Khai, Thailand, is Luang Pu Bunleua Sulilat’s even more ambitious and enigmatic follow-up to his famed Buddha Park just across the river in Laos.
+Sala Keoku (Kaew Ku) park in Nong Khai, Thailand, is Luang Pu Bunleua Sulilat’s even more ambitious and enigmatic follow-up to his famed Buddha Park just across the river in Laos.

 The statues, bigger.
 The message, bolder.
 The project, on a grander scale than anything previously attempted.